fransenglich/swiftmusicmashup/README.md

     - Different kinds of queries
 * Relevant platforms

 Testing would be implemented using Apple's XCTest framework.
-I haven't done this due to time timeconstraints.

 ## Development